cloudevents/spec/spec.md

 destination.
 Events are used to notify other systems that something has happened.

 #### Context
+As described in the Event definition, an Event contains two parts, the data representing the Occurrence and additional metadata that provides other circumstantial information about the Occurrence (e.g. information about the originating system).
+This additional metadata is referred to as Context data.
-A set of metadata attributes included with the event that describe circumstances of the occurrence which are not specific to the occurrence.
-Tools and application code can use context information to identify the relationship of events to aspects of the system or to other events.
-Context attributes describe the event source, the originating system, the emitting process, and other circumstantial information.
+Tools and application code can use this information to identify the relationship of Events to aspects of the system or to other Events.

 #### Message
 Events are transported from a source to a destination via messages.